10 Genius Project Management Trends You Haven’t Heard of

 The scope of automation spreads across many disciplines and layers of the project architecture.

-Fortune 500 executives spend a fair amount of time thinking how automation is changing the nature of business, but they rarely wonder how technology will have an impact much closer to home: on their own jobs.
+Fortune 500 executives spend a fair amount of time thinking how automation is changing the nature of the business, but they rarely wonder how technology will have an impact much closer to home: on their own jobs.

 Devin Fidler, the head of Workable Futures Initiative, tackled that question by practice.
 He developed a prototype informally dubbed iCEO.
 As the name suggests, iCEO is a virtual management system that automates complex work by dividing it into small individual tasks.
 It then assigns these micro-tasks to workers using multiple software platforms, such as Uber, oDesk, and email.